travigd/documentation/getting-started.md

 The first operation we will look at is how to write to a stream.
 The Event Store operates on a concept of Event Streams.
 These are partition points in the system.
 If you are Event Sourcing a domain model a stream would equate to an aggregate.
 The Event Store can easily handle hundreds of millions of streams.
 Don't be afraid to make many of them.

-To begin let's open notepad.
-Copy and paste the following event definition into notepad and save it as event.txt.
+To begin let’s open Notepad.
+Copy and paste the following event definition into Notepad and save it as event.txt.

 ```json
 [